Skip to Content

 • is of a calibre that his/her colleagues recognize, in this recipient, a role model for a community paediatrician.

-Current section executives are not eligible for nomination and cannot nominate candidates while serving their terms.
+Current section executive members are not eligible for nomination and cannot nominate candidates while serving their terms.

 Submissions